Finding the best side jobs for nurses can be difficult because the nursing profession typically requires working for long hours.

 Again, having a nursing background will help with the medical terminology and codes used in this field.

-Phlebotomy is where blood is drawn from a patient for testing, transfusions, donations, or research.
+Phlebotomy is a term that denotes a procedure during which blood is drawn from a patient for testing, transfusions, donations, or research.

 A phlebotomist works in a lab or clinic and simply draws blood, verifies patient data, prepares the blood specimens for lab testing, and performs screening procedures.

-Since you’re already a nurse, you will just need to shadow a phlebotomist for a day to learn the routine to qualify for the job.
+Since you already have the necessary training, all you need to do to meet the requirements to apply are shadow a phlebotomist for a day to learn the routine to qualify for the job.

 Otherwise, it’s a 4 to 8-month training program.

-This is not a remote position, so you’ll need to look at your hospital, independent medical labs, and clinics.
+This is not a remote position, so you’ll need to look at staffing agencies, your hospital, independent medical labs, and clinics.